alexgould17/alexgould-dot-me/README.md

 - Home - app/views/home/index - / - HomeController - The main page.
 Shows a picture of me, my 10 second elevator pitch bio (links to detailed bio), contact info (with included email mini-form for resume request), and a list of my projects, each in a separate box with links to the project page.
 - Bio - app/views/home/bio - /bio - HomeController - My bio.
 Has a more detailed description of me, my programming journey, my core beliefs, my interests outside of work (a box for each major hobby), and accompanying photos.
 - Thanks - app/views/home/thanks - thanks - HomeController - A list of people, organizations & technologies I am thankful for in my journey in general & for helping me with this website in particular.
 - Blog Main - app/views/blog/index - /blog - BlogController - My blogposts.
-Simply lists each one with the title & first-paragraph synopsis/hook in its own box with a link to go to the full post.
+Simply lists each one with the title & first-paragraph hook in its own box with a link to go to the full post.
 Small header with a little blurb below it like "my random ramblings" or something to that effect.
 - Blog Post - app/views/blog/post - /blog/#id -  BlogController - A blogpost.
 Just the title & post along with a timestamp and author name (which should probably always be me?
 Might leave that open just in case this grows & I want to have the freedom to have guests).
 - Projects Main - app/views/project/index - /projects - ProjectController - A listing of all my projects.
 Each one should be in its own box with a title, short description, screenshot & link to project page.
 - Project Page - app/views/project/page - /projects/#id - ProjectController - A more intimate look at a project.
 Title & pic, then a link to the hosted site & a link to the source code, followed by an in-depth description of what the project was, what the goals were, and what technologies were used in the project.